Talent Development Artist - Story Artist

 • Uploaded multipage PDF portfolios formatted with 1 board per page or digital animatics

-• Bachelors Degree required or equivalent experience
+• Bachelors Degree required or equivalent

 The Walt Disney Company is an Equal Opportunity Employer.